goatandsheep/McMaster_Notes/SFWR_ENG_3S03.md

 > Does the program follow the requirements

-**Regression Testing** [C,D]: re-testing after a change, usually with your previously saved unit tests
+**Regression Testing** [C,D]: after a change of one component of a system, checking that <ins>other components</ins> still run the same, usually with your previously saved unit tests; this includes updates to documentation

+**Parallel Testing** [C]: after a change of one component of a system, checking that <ins>the same component</ins> still runs the same

 **Error-Handling Testing** [C]: ensuring most reasonable errors correct themselves